-- 2. Talk quietly at all times. - 3.
+- 1. Be courteous to all volunteers and teachers. - 2.
+Talk quietly at all times. - 3.
 Keep the area neat.
 Clean up the table and the floor. - 4.
 Remain at the assigned table until dismissed. - 5.
 Ask permission from the adult in charge to leave the lunchroom. - 6.
 When dismissed, stay in line and follow the adult in charge.